favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary><em>Click to expand:</em> 📍 WAF Scope</summary>
+<summary>📋️ WAF List Scope <sup><em>click to expand</em></sup></summary>

+> The updater can maintain [WAF lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) to match detected IP addresses. 🤖 [Cloudflare does not allow single IPv6 addresses in a WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists), so the updater stores each IPv6 target as the smallest allowed covering range.
+Existing ranges in the list that already cover a detected address are kept as-is.

 | Name                                                   | Meaning                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Default Value                                  |
 | ------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- |
 | 🧪 `WAF_LISTS` (available since version 1.14.0)        | <p>🧪 Comma-separated references of [WAF lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) the updater should manage.
 A list reference is written in the format `<account-id>/<list-name>` where `account-id` is your account ID and `list-name` is the list name; it should look like `0123456789abcdef0123456789abcdef/mylist`.
 If the referenced WAF list does not exist, the updater will try to create it.</p><p>🔑 The API token needs the **Account - Account Filter Lists - Edit** permission.<br/>💡 See [how to find your account ID](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/).</p> | `""` (empty list)                              |
 | 🧪 `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` (unreleased) | 🧪 Regex that matches comments of existing WAF list items this updater manages.
 This lets multiple updater instances share one WAF list safely: only matched items are updated or deleted.
 Uses [RE2](https://github.com/google/re2/wiki/Syntax) syntax (the Go `regexp` syntax, not Perl/PCRE).                                                                                                                                                                                                                                                                                                                                                            | `""` (empty regex; manages all WAF list items) |

-> 🤖 [Cloudflare does not allow single IPv6 addresses in a WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists), so the updater stores each IPv6 target as the smallest allowed covering range.

 </details>

 <details>
-<summary><em>Click to expand:</em> 🔍 IP Detection</summary>
+<summary>🔍️ IP Detection <sup><em>click to expand</em></sup></summary>

 | Name           | Meaning                                                                                                                                                                                                                                                                                                                                                | Default Value      |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------ |
 | `IP4_PROVIDER` | This specifies how to detect the current IPv4 address.
 Available providers include `cloudflare.trace`, `cloudflare.doh`, `local`, `local.iface:<iface>`, `url:<url>`, `url.via4:<url>`, `url.via6:<url>`, `static:<ip1>,<ip2>,...`, `static.empty`, and `none`.
 The special `none` provider stops managing IPv4.
 See below for a detailed explanation. | `cloudflare.trace` |
 | `IP6_PROVIDER` | This specifies how to detect the current IPv6 address.
 Available providers include `cloudflare.trace`, `cloudflare.doh`, `local`, `local.iface:<iface>`, `url:<url>`, `url.via4:<url>`, `url.via6:<url>`, `static:<ip1>,<ip2>,...`, `static.empty`, and `none`.
 The special `none` provider stops managing IPv6.
 See below for a detailed explanation. | `cloudflare.trace` |

-> 👉 The option `IP4_PROVIDER` governs `A`-type DNS records and IPv4 addresses in WAF lists, while the option `IP6_PROVIDER` governs `AAAA`-type DNS records and IPv6 addresses in WAF lists.
+> 👉️ The option `IP4_PROVIDER` governs `A`-type DNS records and IPv4 addresses in WAF lists, while the option `IP6_PROVIDER` governs `AAAA`-type DNS records and IPv6 addresses in WAF lists.
 The two options act independently of each other.
 You can specify different address providers for IPv4 and IPv6.

 | Provider Name                                             | Explanation                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |